QuantumSavory/CSSMakieLayout.jl/README.md

 wait(server)
 ```

-This code can be visualized at [./examples/example_readme](./examples/example_readme), or at [https://github.com/adrianariton/QuantumFristGenRepeater](https://github.com/adrianariton/QuantumFristGenRepeater) <- this will be updated shortly with the plots of the first gen repeater
+This code can be visualized at [./examples/example_readme](./examples/example_readme), or at [https://github.com/adrianariton/QuantumFristGenRepeater](https://github.com/adrianariton/QuantumFristGenRepeater)  (this will be updated shortly with the plots of the first gen repeater)